cloud-gov/site/content/news/articles/2025-04-17-opensearch-alerting.md

 3. Give the monitor a descriptive name.
 4. Choose a monitor type from the list of available options below.

   - **per query**: Runs a query and generates alert notifications based on the matching criteria.
 See [Per query monitors](https://OpenSearch.org/docs/latest/observing-your-data/alerting/per-query-bucket-monitors/) for information about creating and using this monitor type.
   - **per document**: Runs a query (or multiple queries combined by a tag) that returns individual documents that match the alert notification trigger condition.
 See [Per document monitors](https://OpenSearch.org/docs/latest/observing-your-data/alerting/per-document-monitors/) for information about creating and using this monitor type.
   - **composite monitor**: Runs multiple monitors in a single workflow and generates a single alert based on multiple trigger conditions.
 See [Composite monitors](https://OpenSearch.org/docs/latest/observing-your-data/alerting/composite-monitors/) for information about creating and using this monitor type.

 5. Select the desired timeframe under **Schedule**
-6. Under **index** put "logs-app-\*" (this will put a wildcard to match index pattern)
+6. Under **index** put `logs-app*` (the `*` wildcard index pattern means that that the separate indices for every day will be searched, e.g. `logs-app-2024-04-17`)
 7. Fill out **Query** referring to Monitor Types for your chose monitor
 8. Create a **Trigger**, this can be for any alert condition or specific queries/tags.
 9. Under **Actions** fill out the notification info.